avatus/albionbattles.com/README.md

-I have handed this project off to a friend and this repo is no longer maintained nor connected to the offical albionbattles.com website anymore.
-I'm keeping here just for historical purposes because it was a fun project for me.
+This project has been archived.
+The domain has been passed to a friend who will maintain, but I am no longer involved with the project.

 https://www.albionbattles.com/